Photoproduction of fully charmed tetraquark at electron-ion colliders: Abstract

 \section{Abstract}

-In this work we investigate the inclusive photoproduction of the $C$-odd $S$-wave fully-charmed tetraquark at electron-ion colliders within the nonrelativistic QCD (NRQCD) factorization framework, at the lowest order in velocity and $\alpha_s$.
+In this work, we investigate the inclusive photoproduction of the $C$-odd, $S$-wave fully charmed tetraquark at electron-ion colliders within the nonrelativistic QCD (NRQCD) factorization framework, at the lowest order in velocity and $\alpha_s$.
 The value of the NRQCD long-distance matrix element is estimated from two phenomenological potential models.
-Our studies reveal that the photoproduction of $1^{+-}$ fully-charmed tetraquark may be difficult to observe at \texttt{HERA} and \texttt{EicC}, nevertheless its observation prospect at \texttt{EIC} appears to be bright.
+Our studies reveal that the photoproduction of the $1^{+-}$ fully charmed tetraquark may be difficult to observe at \texttt{HERA} and the \texttt{EicC}; nevertheless, its observation prospect at the \texttt{EIC} appears to be bright.